-Madeleine Rauch is a singer, songwriter and performer currently based in Berlin.
+Madeleine Rauch is a singer, songwriter and performer currently based in Los Angeles.

 Her unique songwriting style is a mix of R&B, Soul and Jazz and shows influences by artists like Erykah Badu, Aretha Franklin and Billie Holiday.
 Being authentic in the storytelling of her songs as well as conveying emotions that the audience can relate to is very important to her ‐ and according to her listeners who appreciate her soulful, slightly raspy voice and her confident, passionate stage presence she succeeds in that.